 Injury claims are one of the largest components of auto indemnity costs.
-Effective management of these claims and their associated costs, combined with an optimal healthcare management program, helps CorVel's customers reduce claim costs.
-The Company's auto claims services include national preferred provider organizations, medical bill review, first and third party bill review, first notice of loss, demand packet reviews and reporting and analytics.
+Effective management of these claims and their associated costs, combined with an optimal healthcare management program, offers a unique method of cost savings for CorVel's customers.
+The Company's auto claims services include national preferred provider organizations, medical bill review, first or third party bill review, first notice of loss, demand packet reviews and reporting and analytics.